nblmc/geoservices-docs/discovery-tools/atlascope.md

 This is generally the best way to find a specific plate in the digital collections, as this tool will remember where you were looking in Atlascope, and bring you right to that item in the digital collections.

-1. After clicking "Find this plate in Digital Collections," click on the exact area you are looking for, and a popup should appear with bibliigraphic information.
+1. After clicking "Find this plate in Digital Collections," click on the exact area you are looking for, and a popup should appear with bibliographic information.

 2. At the bottom of the popup, click "View this plate in digital collections"